metal3d/docker-auto-dnsmasq/README.md

 You should see several tests that use nslookup and ping commands.

 If something goes wrong, the test network and containers may not be removed.
-So use:
+Use this command to cleanup:

 ```bash
 make clean-test